December 2022 North American winter storm: Preparations

+On December 21, Georgia governor Brian Kemp declared a state of emergency and warned the public.

 On December 22, 2022, President Joe Biden asked Americans to "please take this storm extremely seriously".

-On December 21, Georgia governor Brian Kemp declared a state of emergency and warned the public.
-On December 22, South Dakota governor Kristi Noem declared a winter storm emergency for the state and activated the National Guard.
-By December 22, states of emergency were also declared in Colorado, Connecticut, Kansas, Kentucky, Maryland, Missouri, North Carolina, New York, Oklahoma, West Virginia, and Wisconsin.
+Additionally, South Dakota governor Kristi Noem declared a winter storm emergency for the state and activated the National Guard.
+States of emergency were also declared in Colorado, Connecticut, Kansas, Kentucky, Maryland, Missouri, North Carolina, New York, Oklahoma, West Virginia, and Wisconsin.
 Ahead of the winter storm, many people decided to cancel Christmas celebrations.

 Environment Canada issued a blizzard warning for a large swath of southwestern and midwestern Ontario (notably not including the Greater Toronto Area), as well as southern Niagara Region, areas east of Georgian Bay and the eastern end of Lake Ontario, including Kingston and Prince Edward County, while winter storm warnings were issued for the remainder of Southern Ontario.

+On December 24, the City of Buffalo issued a post on social media, which some viewed as "the scariest tweet I've ever seen" as they announced that the city currently had "no emergency services available" for Buffalo and a number of other towns.